PULLED MUSCLES AND WORKERS’ COMP: WORKERS’ COMPENSATION LAWYER IN SOUTH JERSEY EXPLAINS YOUR RIGHTS

 Pennsylvania law allows injured workers to recover up to two-thirds (2/3s) of their lost wages and be reimbursed for their medical bills.
 If your pulled muscle or muscle strain has cost you lost wages or medical bills, call our law firm for help.

-At the Law Offices of Craig Altman, our experienced workers’ compensation lawyers in Pennsauken, NJ, can help injured workers and their families recover the WC benefits they are entitled to under New Jersey law.
-We offer FREE consultations and only get paid after you get paid.
-Learn more by calling (856) 327-8899 or by using our “contact us” box available here.
+At the Law Offices of Craig Altman, our experienced workers’ compensation lawyers, can help injured workers and their families recover the WC benefits they are entitled to under New Jersey law.
+Contact us today to speak to an attorney about your case.